 Log in to your Cloudways Platform using your email address and password.

-Then, choose your server where your desired application is deployed to view application credentials.
+2. Then, choose the server where your desired application is deployed to view application credentials.

 4. Choose your desired application’s name.